 Why Fleets Should Partner with a Telematics Provider

-On the face of it, implementing Electronic Logbook software is a daunting challenge, but there is a relatively simple solution that can make complying with the ELD mandate much easier: partnering with a Telematics provider.
+On the face of it, implementing electronic logbooks is a daunting challenge.
+But one relatively simple solution can make complying with the ELD mandate much easier: partnering with a telematics provider.

-Integrating Electronic Logbooks and Telematics systems creates a big picture approach to fleet data.
-This is particularly the case with functions such as a driver vehicle inspection report (DVIR) system, helping to keep even more detailed records and increase efficiency when it comes to maintenance.
-For safety, Telematics can help monitor driver behavior and identify risky behavior before an incident occurs.
+Integrating electronic logbooks and telematics systems creates a big-picture approach to fleet data.
+This is particularly true with functions such as a driver vehicle inspection report (DVIR) system, which keeps even more-detailed records and increases maintenance efficiency.
+For safety, telematics can monitor driver behavior and identify risky behavior to prevent incidents.